Transaction per second (TPS)

 💡[Definition] Transaction per second (TPS)

-Transactions per second (TPS) is a measurement that represents the number of transactions completed in one second by a blockchain platform.
+Transactions per second (TPS) is a measurement that represents the average number of transactions completed per second by a blockchain platform.

 QANplatform: enterprise-ready high TPS yet decentralized blockchain

-The QAN blockchain is designed to circumnavigate issues plaguing today’s blockchains in regards to speed and decentralization.
+The QAN blockchain platform is designed to solve issues plaguing today’s blockchains in regards to speed and decentralization.
 By employing a consensus mechanism called Proof-of-Randomness (PoR) which was developed by QAN, high transaction throughput can be achieved in an energy-efficient manner.
-It’s a generalization of Algorand, with added scalability and verifiable pseudorandomness.

-The utilization of the Proof-of-Randomness (PoR) mechanism — developed by QANplatform — ensures that the QAN blockchain platform is able to support fast transaction speeds.
+The utilization of the Proof-of-Randomness (PoR) mechanism — developed by QAN — ensures that the QAN blockchain platform is able to support fast transaction speeds.

 The QAN MainNet has an initial testing speed of 1,600 TPS.
 Thanks to the interesting innovation, PoR, the platform is able to exponentially increase its TPS when used in the private blockchain mode.

 QANplatform provides the foundational structure for users who may want to create a private blockchain for themselves and use QANplatform as a hybrid blockchain.
-Within the confines of a QAN-enabled private blockchain run by private nodes and servers, the TPS can climb as high as 97,000 TPS.
+Within the confines of a QAN-enabled private blockchain run by private nodes and servers, the TPS will be able to climb as high as 97,000 TPS.
 This new approach is an interesting way to scale TPS in the future, through the combination of private and public blockchains, creating a fast and scalable hybrid blockchain.

 Using QANplatform as a hybrid blockchain platform a 155,200,000 TPS can be achieved in the best theoretical scenario.